DefunctLizard/eliza-discord/README.md

 Commands:
 ```
+&help - Print help message.
-&start - Start a session
+&start - Start a session.
-&respond <TEXT> - Reply to an answer
+&respond <TEXT> - Reply to an answer.
-&leave - Leave the session
+&leave - Leave the session.
 ```

 Developed with love, in Rust, by Grant Handy 🐧